-Presets are a group of photo-editing settings designed to transform your digital images into a beautiful, finished product at the click of a button.
+Presets are a group of photo-editing settings designed to transform your digital images into a beautiful, finished product at the click of a few buttons.

 The benefits of presets are many.
-At the top of that list is the ability to multiply the speed of your workflow while still delivering quality images.
+At the top of that list is the ability to drastically increase the speed of your workflow while still delivering quality images.

 How Presets Differ From One Another:

 The range of presets available to photographers is pretty mind boggling.
 A word of caution, though: not all presets are created equal.

 Preset differences can be grouped into two broad categories: style and quality.

 Both have a great effect on the final product.